-Navigation Lab
+Navigation Lab Credits: 0

-NS 216: MARINE LAB FOR NS-206
+NS 216: MARINE LAB FOR

-Lab for NS 206.
+NS-206

 NS 206

 NS 301: NAVIGATION AND PILOTING

 This course provides a comprehensive study of the theory, principles and procedures of naval operations.
 Topics include communications, sonar-radar search and tactical applications.
 Tactical formations and relative motion will be a major focus.
 Maneuvering board and tactical plots will be used extensively and analyzed for effectiveness and utility.
 The Rules of the Nautical Road, lights, sound signals, and day shapes will receive particular attention.